 Let’s take a closer look at the background.
 Looking through the building, off in the distance we see that outside there is a long smooth pool with a boat on it, an arc of Triumph, and an obelisk.
 All of these are symbols with roots in mythology and Ancient Greece and Rome.
 The classical architecture is our first clue as to how we are to read the iconography of this portion of the painting.

 The pool, and the boat are symbols from Greek mythology.
 The pool of water is the River Styx, or death.
 One had to cross the River Styx in the boat steered by Charon.
-Charon’s job was to ferry the dead across the river so that you could enter either Paradise or Hell depending on how your soul was judged.
+Charon’s job was to ferry the dead across the river so that they could enter either Paradise or Hell, depending on how their soul was judged.

 The image foreshadows Christ’s death.
 We are looking into Christ future.
-Although we see that Christ’s death is coming, the background is quite hopeful because we see arc of triumph.
+Although we see that Christ’s death is coming, the background is quite hopeful because we see the arc of triumph.
 Yes, Christ will die, but ultimately Christ will be victorious.
 The obelisk is also a symbol of victory.

 The background is meant to give us hope, even though we see that death is coming, and we know that Judas is about to betray Jesus, we also know that Christ will emerge from these dark days victorious.

 Tintoretto must have made a good argument, that the dog served a purpose or that it wasn’t irreverent, because he was allowed to keep it.
-In Renaissance art dogs had a lot of symbolic meaning.
+In Renaissance art dogs had a lot of symbolic meanings.
 They were used to denote faithfulness and fidelity or sometimes guidance and protection.
 Maybe Tintoretto included the dog to signify those things.